 Here are other benefits of including alt text:

 - Gives your users the best experience.
 Alt text tells Google what’s missing in the image section when your links are broken or your website is down.

 - Assists the visually impaired people and those having trouble viewing your pages.
 They will see the alt text instead of the images.

 Note: Don’t create alt text for search engines.
 Instead, do it for your audience.
 Here’s what I mean: If you add an image of someone pushing a lawnmower, write “man pushing lawnmower”, not “lawnmower.”

 SEO is, in my opinion, the best marketing channel.
 Several brands are banking on it to scale their profits.
-You can use it to grow your e-commerce store if you do it right.
+You can use it to grow your e-commerce store and sell more products if you do it right.

 The good news is that I’ve walked you through what you should know about e-commerce SEO.
 You now know different ways to make your store rank high within the search result pages.